Draugr: Haugbúi (mound-dweller)

+A modern rendering is also barrow-wight, popularized by J. R. R. Tolkien in his novels, however, initially used for the draugr in Eiríkur Magnússon's and William Morris' 1869 translation of Grettis saga, long before Tolkien employed the term; rendering Icelandic "Sótti haugbúinn með kappi" as "the barrow-wight setting on with hideous eagerness".

 Overall classification

 Ghost with physical body

-The draugr is a "corporeal ghost" with a physical tangible body and not an "imago", and in tales it is often delivered a "second death" by destruction of the enlivened corpse.
+The draugr is a "corporeal ghost" with a physical, tangible body and not an "imago," and in tales, it is often delivered a "second death" by the destruction of the animated corpse.